Jacob Stallings Player Props: Marlins vs. Mets

 - Stallings hit .223 with 12 doubles, four home runs and 29 walks.

-- In 21.1% of his 114 games a year ago, Stallings drove in a run (24 times).
-He also had eight games with multiple RBIs (7.0%), and three or more RBIs in two games.
+- In 21.1% of his games a year ago (24 of 114), Stallings plated a run.
+In eight of those games (7.0%) he recorded two or more RBIs, and he had three or more in two contests.

 - He crossed home in 24 of 114 games a year ago (21.1%), including one multi-run game.